ethanchaplin/encryptimage/README.md

 #### Running the project

-Now that you have a pipenv shell running, all you have to do is run the file like you would any other python script
+Now that you have a pipenv shell running, all you have to do is run the file like you would any other python script:

 ```
 python main.py